bclipp/data_engineering_projects/README.md

 **Blue** :

 * All python follows best practices: ie Pep8, Docstrings ect..

-* all functions have unit tests and there is an attempt to separate external dependencies

 * Classes and Functions are used when appropriate